ArcTool Software

 - The operator has full control over the welding process.

-- The instructions for arc welding are written in easy to understand words, rather than coded commands.
+- The instructions for arc welding are written in easy-to-understand words, rather than coded commands.

 - There is “plug and play” simplicity with Lincoln Electric’s PowerWave 455, 350, or STT power.